 - Make sure that all of the jumpers are set correctly as well, you should be able to find jumper information in your motherboard’s manual, and if you don’t have the manual you should be able to find the manual on the Internet at the motherboard manufacturer’s website.

-Many of the problems caused by a bad motherboard are also similar to problems caused by a faulty or dying power supply, so be sure to check if the power supply is faulty or swap it out for another to see if your problem is fixed.
-If you have a spare motherboard you can try swapping out the motherboard to see if that solves your problem, if that’s the case then the motherboard is most likely faulty troubleshoot windows 10 store.
-If you think the motherboard is faulty and it is still under warranty you should be able to send it back to the manufacturer for a new one with no hassle, sometimes they might even pay for the shipping & handling if it is a big problem that is happening with a certain line of motherboards.
+Many of the problems caused by a bad motherboard are also similar to problems caused by a faulty or dying power supply, so be sure to check if the power supply is defective or swap it out for another to see if your problem is fixed.
+If you have a spare motherboard, you can try swapping out the motherboard to see if that solves your problem, if that’s the case then the motherboard is most likely faulty.
+Troubleshoot Windows ten store.
+If you think the motherboard is defective and it is still under warranty you should be able to send it back to the manufacturer for a new one with no hassle, sometimes they might even pay for the shipping & handling if it is athat is happening with a certain line of motherboards.
 Make sure that when you open a motherboard you keep all of the packaging and the box, and if there are any stickers that will void the warranty if removed make sure you do NOT remove them, so that way it is easier to send back.

 RELATED ARTICLES :